nicolas-navarre/nicolas-navarre/README.md

   - **_Education_** - developing instructional materials and curriculums
   - **_Writing_** - drafting of academic manuscript, scientific reports, press releases
   - **_Collaboration_** - frequent multi-disciplinary work combining environmental assessments, policy analysis, and economic analysis

+<h1> Personal interests </h1>

+I am an avid basketball fan, closely following the NBA.
+On top of enjoying the sport, it also provides a unique intergration of data analytics, creating the perfect environment to channel my personal and professional interests.
+I have spent some of my free time developing algorithms and scripts like predicting the winners of end-of-season awards or contextualizing unique historical feats.
+If the NBA or any NBA teams would like to collaborate, I'd be more than happy to do so.

+- What if the MVP was awarded based on a 3-2-1 points system after each game?
+- The LeTease: 'LeBron always leaving us 1 assist or 1 rebound shy of a triple double.'
+How many playoff LeTeases have LeBron and the rest of the top 10 triple double leaders gotten?

 <!--
 ![alt text](https://github.com/nicolas-navarre/read-me-assets/blob/main/Screenshot%202023-02-20%20at%2010.54.47.png?raw=true)
 ![alt text](https://github.com/nicolas-navarre/read-me-assets/blob/main/temp.gif)